Refine your search

 Student Union membership fees

 ISYY, the Student Union of the University of Eastern Finland (opens in a new tab), looks after the students’ rights and interests.
-ISYY operates on both the Joensuu and Kuopio campus.
+ISYY operates on both the Joensuu and Kuopio campuses.

 On this page you can find information on the following subjects:

-A student who simultaneously has a valid bachelor’s and/or a master’s degree study right as well as a doctoral or licentiate study right is required to be a member of the Student Union.
-Student Union members must pay the Student Union membership fee when they register as present.
+If you simultaneously hold a valid bachelor’s and/or master’s degree study right as well as a doctoral or licentiate study right, you are a member of the Student Union and pay the bachelor’s/master’s degree membership fee when you register as present.

-If a student has more than one study right of the same level (bachelor’s or master’s), they pay the Student Union membership fee only once, even if they register as present to more than one study right.
+If you have more than one study right at the same level (bachelor’s or master’s) at the University of Eastern Finland, you only need to pay the Student Union membership fee once, even if you register as present for more than one study right.

-NOTE!
-If you are a first-year bachelor’s or master’s degree student, you are obliged to register as present and to pay the Student Union membership fee for the whole academic year.
-A first-year student may only register as being absent if they have a statutory reason for registering as being absent.
+Note for first-year students: If you are a first-year bachelor’s or master’s degree student, you must register as present and pay the Student Union membership fee for the whole academic year.
+You may only register as absent if you have a statutory reason for doing so.
 You can find more information on registering as absent in the first year in Kamu.

 Bachelor’s and master’s degree students’ membership fee amount